DominicChm/DAQ-2023/FILEFORMAT.md

     char title[1024];
     char description[4096];
     struct {
+        char location_description[256];
-        float32 longitude;
+        double longitude;
-        float32 latitude;
+        double latitude;
     } location;
-    char location_desc[256];
     uint64_t time;              // Epoch of this run's start }
 ```
 ### Data Type Identifier
 The structure of binary data is not stored with the data itself.
 Structures/parsers must be defined and stored externally.
 The data type identifier is a short string which allows parsers to link to the appropriate type definition.
-This can simply be the string "float" or "uint32" for simple types, or the name of a struct for more complex types.
+This can simply be the string "float" or "uint32" for simple types, or the name of a struct IE "suspension_data_t" for more complex types.
-This field can be autogenerated by the compiler using MVSC or GCC macros (using a function and the `__PRETTY_PRINT__` macro) to extract type names to avoid needing to manually specify type strings.
+This field can be autogenerated by the compiler using MVSC or GCC macros (using a fun function and the `__PRETTY_PRINT__` macro) to extract type names to avoid needing to manually specify type strings.

-## Data
+## Packing
-Data is packed
+Data is packed, and stored with the recorder's endianess.